“If you don’t like the news, go out and make some of your own.” – Wes Scoop Nisker

 And your fans and customers respond in a conversation.

-Your website should be the hub of an integrated social media self publishing syndicate that might include the following:
+Your website should be the central hub of an integrated social media self publishing news and thought leadership syndicate that might include the following:

 - social networks (Facebook, Twitter, Foursquare, Pinterest, ello, LinkedIn, Google Plus, Instagram.)

 - social bookmarking sites (like Digg and StumbleUpon.)

 - blogging sites (Like WordPress, Blogger, Squarespace and Tumblr.)

 - group buying/discount sites (like Groupon, LivingSocial, BuyWithMe.)

 - video sharing sites (You Tube, Instagram, Pinterest and Vimeo.)

 - radio talk show networks (“podcasts” like Personal Life Media, Visionary Culture Radio and Blogtalk Radio.)